cyverse-archive/Infosquito/README.md

 Here are the possible error codes.

-**TODO list the error codes and what they mean**
+* "ERR_INVALID_QUERY_STRING" - This indicates that their is a missing parameter in the query string, or that the value of one of the parameters is invalid.

 ## Searching

-Infosquito supports searching by name for data folders that are readable by a given user and inside that user's home folder.
-The full folder name need not be provided; if a glob is provided, all of the names matching the glob will be returned.
+Infosquito supports searching by name for data files that are readable by a given user and inside that user's home folder.
+The full file name need not be provided; if a glob is provided, all of the names matching the glob will be returned.